Yonatan-n/SPA-search-tool/README.md

 ### start project
 `docker-compose up -d`
 ### populate db
+wait a few minutes for elastic to start, can check at http://localhost:5601. than run:
 `docker exec -it SPA-search-tool_web_1 sh` \
-and in the shell run:
+drops you a shell inside the running container, than in the shell run:
 `python populate_elastic.py`

 ### view web app